Skip to main content

 note

 You will see that the monitoring and logging options have been enabled by default and set to use the Azure resources that are available in your subscription.
 If you don't have these resources available, AKS Automatic will create them for you.
+If you want to change the monitoring and logging settings, you can do so by clicking on the Change link and selecting the desired target resources for monitoring and logging.

 Click Next.